Navdy-Hackers/Navdy-Hackers.github.io/update-here-maps.md

 5. Plug your Navdy into the computer.
 6. Back up the `diskcache-v4` folder from your Navdy.
 Save this somewhere safe, so you can revert in case something goes wrong.
 7. Copy the new `diskcache-v4` folder onto your Navdy.

+This guide was shamelessly plagarized from [navx2vad's post on xda-developers](https://forum.xda-developers.com/showpost.php?p=76393133&postcount=2)!